Calibration Frequently Asked Questions

 Where can I send the gauge for calibration?

-As mentioned previously, some organizations are required to have a certificate of calibration with accepted traceable standards that are recognized within their country.
-In these cases, you will need to send the gauge to a lab that is nationally certified in carrying out this process.
-You can find these labs by searching the internet or if you are having difficulty, you can contact us for assistance.
+Some organizations are required to have a certificate of calibration, with accepted traceable standards, that are recognized within their country.
+For these cases, you will need to send the gauge to a nationally certified lab that can perform this process.
+Suitable labs can be found by searching the internet.

 What should I do if my gauge/tester fails calibration?

-To avoid possible “hidden costs” at third-party labs, we STRONGLY suggest that you talk with your calibration lab in advance about this process.
-Ask questions regarding what is included in the quoted price and for what services you will be charged extra.
+To avoid any possible “hidden costs” at third-party labs, we strongly suggest that you speak with your calibration lab in advance about this process.
+Request an itemized price quote for all chargeable services.

-We also believe that it is a good idea to replace the battery before the calibration process, so you may want to consider this in advance.
+It is also recommended to replace the battery before the calibration process, so you may want to consider this in advance.